jj1bdx/erlang-freebsd-port/readme.md

 ## Notes

-For amd64: `USE_GCC=4.6+` added as a conditional directive when `${ARCH}=="amd64"`.
-When building `erts/emulator/beam/erl_nif.c` with the stock cc (4.2.1) on 9.1-PRERELEASE/amd64, the compiler takes too much CPU time and does not proceed.
+The `make config` flag `GCC46` must be enabled when building the DTrace-enabled version on amd64.
+Symptom: when building `erts/emulator/beam/erl_nif.c` with the stock cc (4.2.1) on 9.1-PRERELEASE/amd64, the compiler takes too much CPU time and does not proceed.
 This problem will be solved by using gcc 4.6 in the Ports library `lang/gcc46`.
 Related info: <http://www.freebsd.org/cgi/query-pr.cgi?pr=147451>.
+(Thanks Jimmy Olgeni for helping chasing this bug)

+Merged the main line files for R15B02.

 Merged the main line files for R15B01 as described in <http://www.freebsd.org/cgi/query-pr.cgi?pr=163711>.